cwqanderson/Getting-and-Cleaning-Data-Course-Project/README.md

         bind_cols(train_a) %>%
         bind_cols(train_d)
 ```
-*Because the number of rows, 2,947, in ‘test_d,’ ‘test_s,’ and ‘test_a’ were all equal, the function ‘bind_cols’ was used to create a single “test” data set named ‘test_set.’
+*Because the number of rows, 2,947, in â€˜test_d,â€™ â€˜test_s,â€™ and â€˜test_aâ€™ were all equal, the function â€˜bind_colsâ€™ was used to create a single â€œtestâ€ data set named â€˜test_set.â€™
-*The same logic applied to all of the training data frames created in the step above and resulted in a new data frame ‘train_set.’
+*The same logic applied to all of the training data frames created in the step above and resulted in a new data frame â€˜train_set.â€™
 ```
 one_set <- test_set %>%
         bind_rows(train_set)
 ```
-* Having the same number of columns, 563,  the data frames ‘test_set’ and ‘train_set’ were merged using the function ‘bind_rows’ to create a single data set, ‘one_set.’
+* Having the same number of columns, 563,  the data frames â€˜test_setâ€™ and â€˜train_setâ€™ were merged using the function â€˜bind_rowsâ€™ to create a single data set, â€˜one_set.â€™

 ## 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 ```